 Prof. Brisson and his colleagues also predict that improving vaccination rates could lower mortality rates by 61.7% by 2070.
 He also notes that adding better screening and cervical cancer treatment practices into the mix could reduce death rates by 88.9%.

 In 100 years from now, the researchers argue that appropriate HPV vaccination could lower death rates by 89.5%, preventing 45.8 million deaths related to cervical cancer.

 And applying better screening practices and cancer treatment on top of that could lead to a 97.9% lower mortality rate by 2120.
 Once-lifetime screening could prevent 60.8 million deaths in this timeframe, while twice-lifetime screening could avert 62.6 million deaths related to cervical cancer.

-The researchers have used the findings of their two studies to put together WHO’s cervical cancer elimination strategy, which they will present at the 73rd World Health Assembly to be held in Geneva, Switzerland, in May 2020.
+The researchers have used the findings of their two studies to put together WHO’s cervical cancer elimination strategy, which they will present at the

 “If the strategy is adopted and applied by member states, cervical cancer could be eliminated in high income countries by 2040 and across the globe within the next century, which would be a phenomenal victory for women’s health,” argues Prof. Brisson.